scholokov/qax-portal-2/Meeting notes/Meeting notes 07.09.22.md

 - [ ] Requirements for page with tests @scholokov
 - [ ] Add button "Згорнути" to succes page @AlonaSarapina UI/UX
 - [ ] Add bug Q2 Base course @Olesia Bezukh
-- [ ] Check greeting on Figma once more @BatalovaOlha
+- [ ] Check greeting on Figma once more @BatalovaOlh.
+Create bug for @AlonaSarapina
+- [ ] Create new design for course page https://portal.qax-camp.com.ua/courses/q2-basic-cource/

 ## Decisions
 - [ ] Workflow for user the same as in Camp.
 Form the same as in Camp with the same functions.